 We have been on the front lines for over forty years, providing critical input and expertise on health care and legal issues to federal and state policymakers, advocates and the media.
 We amplify our impact by collaborating with national and state-based advocacy organizations and pro bono partners to ensure our work betters access to quality health care now and for years to come.

 Learn more about NHeLP, our work, successes and challenges ahead.
-Click here to watch a series of videos by NHeLP Executive Director Emily Spitzer at the Laura and John Arnold Foundation's Giving Library.
+Click here to watch a series of videos by former NHeLP Executive Director Emily Spitzer at the Laura and John Arnold Foundation's Giving Library.